 Genres: Adventure, Comedy, Drama

-I like Kate Mara and didn’t even mind Matt Damon.
-The ending is indeed sort of American, but who wouldn’t want a happy ending after two hours?
-For me there was some doubt about whether Damon would be rescued or not.
-As for the second half, I thought it was a nice balance between the NASA storyline and the him-on-the-planet storyline.
-If you don’t have at least two storylines, the result is ‘127 hours’.
+I really like Kate Mara.
+Too bad she doesn’t live long in House of Cards.
+What’s more, I didn’t even mind Matt Damon this time, who I sort of gave up on after wasting two hours watching The Bourne Identity.
+The story is sort of ‘American’, but who wouldn’t want a happy ending after two hours?
+For me, there was enough doubt about whether Damon would be rescued or not at first to keep me invested in the story, so it wasn’t all sentimental.
+The balance between the NASA storyline and the him-on-the-planet storyline was perfect too.
+If you don’t have at least two storylines, the result is 127 Hours.
 God knows how I sat through that one.

-Name: Star Wars: Episode 7 – The Force Awakens
+Name: Star Wars: Episode VII – The Force Awakens

 Running Time (minutes): 135